MICHAEL F. KING, CAPT, USMC

 U.S. Marine Corps officials on Tuesday identified the four Marines killed in a helicopter crash Monday in a training area on Okinawa island.

 Killed were Maj.
 Richard J. Eisloeffel, 34, of El Cajon, Calif.; Capt.
 Michael F. King, 31, of Bend, Ore.; Cpl.
 Sean M. Timmons, 20, Isle of Palms, S.C.; and Cpl.
 Charles F. Dehn II, 20, of Glendale, Ore.
-The accident occured when two CH-46 helicopters apparently collided while conducting routine training operations, a United States Forces official said Tuesday.
+The accident occurred when two CH-46 helicopters apparently collided while conducting routine training operations, a United States Forces official said Tuesday.